aosabook/500lines/objmodel/chapter.md

 ````

 Now we can also see what a metaclass is.
 Since classes are also a kind of
-object, they inherit from ``Base``.
+object, they (indirectly) inherit from ``Base``.
 Thus the class needs to be an instance of
 another class, its metaclass.

 Now our first test above almost passes.
 The only missing bit is the definition
 of the base classes ``TYPE`` and ``OBJECT``, which are both instances of
 ``Class``.
 For these we will make a major departure from the Smalltalk model,
-which is fairly complex.
+which has a fairly complex metaclass system.
 Instead we will use the model of ObjVlisp, which is
 also the one that Python adopted (footnote: P. Cointe, “Metaclasses are first
 class: The ObjVlisp Model,” SIGPLAN Not, vol. 22, no. 12, pp. 156–162, 1987.)

 In that model ``OBJECT`` and ``TYPE`` are intertwined. ``OBJECT`` is the base
-class of all classes, meaning it has no base class and TYPE inherits from it.
+class of all classes, meaning it has no base class. ``TYPE`` is a subclass of
+``OBJECT``.
 ``TYPE`` is the class of almost all classes.
 Thus both ``TYPE`` and ``OBJECT``
 are instances of ``TYPE``.